 Reynisfjara is the name of the famous black sand beach.
 Here you can get up close and personal with the Atlantic ocean, but be aware of the powerful waves that can sweep you of your feet if you go too close – do not turn your back to the sea.
 In Reynisfjara beach you encounter beautiful basalt columns on the sand and have a great view of the magnificent basalt pillars Reynisdrangar, rising from the sea.

-We pass Vík and we will be staying overnight at Hotel Katla, just outside of the village.
-Pictures of the country hotels.
+We pass Vík and we will be staying overnight at a nice country hotel nearby..
 Your guide will check out the aurora forecast for the evening and be on the lookout for northern lights if there is a clear sky around the accommodation.

 Day 2 - Sightseeing & Ice Cave

-Are you interested in geology and volcanic eruptions?
-Listen to your guide!
+If you're interested in geology and volcanic eruptions you should definitely listen to your guide, since he's full of knowledge and eager share with you!
 Today we see a giant lava field as we drive.
 It was formed from the largest volume lava flow from a single eruption on earth in historic times.
 We'll witness the instability of the glacial rivers when we cross the long bridges over enormous sand plains, the debris of glacial floods past and present.

-This afternoon we will explore the ice cave.
-We'll have an expert local glacier guide take us by super jeep and lead the way into this world of dreams.
+Depending on conditions and accessibility, we will either take a short hike on a glacier to reach our ice cave, or we will ride there via a super jeep.
 Our expert guide is a highly qualified mountain guide, and ice cave specialist.
 It's in his hands to decide each time which cave is best to visit depending on weather conditions and other issues.
 Sometimes the caves are very special, sometimes not as special, but become very special in the right light and conditions.
+Also, your guide will sometimes pick an ice cave that combines the glacier hiking and ice caving activities, it all depends on the unpredictable conditions of Icelandic nature!

 Your hiking shoes will come in handy now, since there's some hike to the cave.
 You'll need to wear water resistant hiking shoes that cover your ankle.
 This is not the time to wear city leather boots!

-We stay inside the ice cave for at least 45 min, and it's cold inside.
+We stay inside the ice cave for a while and it's cold inside.
 Your winter hat should not be too bulky though, as it needs to fit under the helmet.

 But why is the ice so blue?